 The causes of lupus are unknown.
 It is thought that a combination of factors may work together to trigger the development of the condition, including:

-Some research has indicated that lupus is triggered by the abnormal response by the body’s immune system to a viral infection.
+- Infectious agents - Some research has indicated that lupus is triggered by an abnormal response by the body’s immune system to a viral infection.

-Because substantially more women than men suffer from lupus, and because some women experience worsening symptoms at the time of their menstural periods, female hormones are thought to play a role in the development of the disease.
+- Hormonal factors - Because substantially more women than men suffer from lupus, and because some women experience worsening symptoms at the time of their menstrual periods or pregnancy, female hormones are thought to play a role in the development of the disease.

-It is known that some medications, such as those used for treating epilepsy, rheumatoid arthritis, high blood pressure and heart conditions, can lead to the development of lupus symptoms.
-When this occurs it is referred to as drug-induced lupus.
-This is a rare occurrence, however, and symptoms disappear when the medications are stopped.
+- Certain medications - Some medications, such as those used for treating epilepsy, rheumatoid arthritis, high blood pressure, and heart conditions, can lead to the development of lupus symptoms.
+Medication-induced lupus is rare and symptoms disappear when the medications are stopped.

 Signs and symptoms

 Subsequent symptoms may include:

 - Skin rashes — most commonly a characteristic rash across the nose and cheeks known as the "butterfly rash" or "malar rash"

 Body systems and organs sometimes affected by lupus include: